Coldparasite/Thaetis/Session Notes/Session 12.md

 				4 Scrolls of Cure Wounds Johan all
 				1 Scroll of Speak with Animals Grips
 				2 Scrolls of Blindness/Deafness Kaarth Johan
-				1 Scroll of Enhance Ability
+				1 Scroll of Enhance Ability Johan
-				2 Scrolls of Knock Kaarth
+				2 Scrolls of Knock Kaarth Johan
 				1 Scroll of Silence kaarth
 				9 Unidentified scrolls
 					3 Scrolls of Dispell Magic